Natalie Palamides: Career

 Aspiring to work at Saturday Night Live, Palamides moved to Los Angeles and joined the Upright Citizens Brigade after college.
 She began voice-over and commercial work.
 She also took classes on clown performance at the Idiot Workshop and the Lyric Hyperion.
-Early sketches featured Palamides' characters: fantasizing about eating salad from a man's pants; complaining to the manager of sandwich shop Eggslut as an anthropomorphic egg; and insisting on being literally objectified.
+Early sketches featured Palamides' characters: fantasizing about eating salad from a man's pants; complaining to the manager of sandwich shop Eggslut as an anthropomorphic egg; insisting on being objectified.
 Through her classes, variety shows and open mic shows, she began developing longer-form performance from improvisations in unusual outfits.

-Palamides is a graduate of École Philippe Gaulier, having trained under master clown Philippe Gaulier.
-In 2022, Palamides interviewed Gaulier alongside Hillary Clinton and Chelsea Clinton for their Apple TV + series Gutsy.

 Palamides took the egg costume from her sketch and used it to make her first hour-long show, Laid.

 Palamides developed the exaggeratedly masculine character Nate, from her work with the Pig Iron Theatre Company, into an hour-long performance, Nate – A One Man Show.
 Members of the audience participate, such as by wrestling Nate, with audience consent and sexual consent as themes.
 After winning the Total Theatre Award at the 2018 Edinburgh Fringe Festival, it was commissioned by Amy Poehler's production company Paper Kite and released on Netflix on December 1, 2020.
 Critics widely acclaimed Nate for its provocative performance, regarding it as an innovative break with "Netflix's mainstream comedy brand."

 Palamides starred as Buttercup in the 2016 reboot of The Powerpuff Girls.

 She won Best Newcomer at the Edinburgh Comedy Awards in 2017.

 Palamides plays the character "Mara" in TV commercials for Progressive Insurance.

 She also co-hosts the Disney-themed podcast Hidden Mickeys alongside Carrie Poppy.

+In 2022, Palamides interviewed clown teacher Philippe Gaulier alongside Hillary Clinton and Chelsea Clinton for their Apple TV+ series Gutsy.
+This has led to the misunderstanding that she trained with him, something she has corrected several times on social media.

 Palamides played a horror movie–style clown, Funzo, in Apocalypse Clown (2023).
 The low-budget comedy film won Best Irish Film at the Galway Film Fleadh.
 Though reviews had mixed opinions towards the humour and writing, Funzo was acclaimed.
 Simon Henderson of Blazing Minds lauded that Palamides "ranges from seeming innocence to apparent insanity, sometimes in the same scene".
 Digital Spys Ian Sandwell praised her "deranged and hilarious" performance, particularly for minor comedic details such as a scene in which her character removes her clown nose.

 In August 2024, Palamides performed WEER at the Edinburgh Festival Fringe.
 The show, which has been described as a "one-woman romcom", received widespread acclaim.
+WEER came to New York City in 2025.

+"Broadcast", a series Palamides worked on with fellow clown Courtney Pauroso, is yet to be released.